sorinmircea/obsidian-forms-plugin/README.md

 Use obsidian to link one of your vault's folder and than use [https://formsidian.com/](formsidian.com) to manage it.

-## Steps to Build Amazing Forms in Obsidian

 ## 1. Form Creation
 - Choose an Obsidian folder as the home directory for the form.